hpssjellis/know-thy-enemy-coronavirus-covid19-SARS-CoV-2/README.md

 [StreetCams.md](StreetCams.md)  This is a work in progress!
 PR's welcome

 # What does Science Know about the Disease Covid-19 and the Virus SARS-CoV-2.
-Specifically how to kill it!
+Specifically how to stop it from replicating!

 ??